github/docs/content/rest/guides/using-the-rest-api-to-interact-with-checks.md

   ghec: '*'
 topics:
   - API
-shortTitle: Get started - Checks API
+shortTitle: Get started - Checks
+redirect_from:
+  - /rest/guides/getting-started-with-the-checks-api
 ---

 ## Overview

-Rather than binary pass/fail build statuses, GitHub Apps can report rich statuses, annotate lines of code with detailed information, and re-run tests.
-The Checks API functionality is available exclusively to your GitHub Apps.
+Rather than binary pass/fail build statuses, {% data variables.product.prodname_github_apps %} can report rich statuses, annotate lines of code with detailed information, and re-run tests.
+REST API to manage checks is available exclusively to your GitHub Apps.

-For an example of how to use the Checks API with a {% data variables.product.prodname_github_app %}, see "[Creating CI tests with the Checks API](/apps/quickstart-guides/creating-ci-tests-with-the-checks-api/)."
+For an example of how to use the REST API with a {% data variables.product.prodname_github_app %}, see "[Creating CI tests with the Checks API](/apps/quickstart-guides/creating-ci-tests-with-the-checks-api/)."

 ## About check suites